burakmat/ssh_protocol/README.md

 ```
 43:51:43:a1:b5:fc:8b:b7:0a:3a:a9:b1:0f:66:73:a8 <your_username>@<host_name>
 ```
 Since it is not easy for humans to validate this complicated fingerprint, it is better to make it easy to understand by visualizing it.
+So, key's randomart image simply visualize the fingerprint with a certain manner.